andykswong/mugl/README.md

 `mugl` is a minimal, modern WebGL 2.0 3D graphics abstraction layer that removes the verbosity and state management aspect of WebGL.
 It is designed to be a simplified version of the [WebGPU](https://gpuweb.github.io/gpuweb/) API.
 If you want to write simple, low-level graphics code in WebGPU style today, `mugl` is for you.

 `mugl` runs on any modern web browser, and mobile via React Native.
-It provides WebAssembly (WASM) bindings in addition to JavaScript/TypeScript.
+It provides WebAssembly (WASM) bindings in addition to JavaScript.
 With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same JavaScript 3D app code on WASM (see [examples](#examples)).
 Additional WASM language bindings (e.g. Rust) and platform supports (e.g. native Desktop) are planned.

+## Documentation
+- Latest JavaScript / AssemblyScript interface: [(link)](http://andykswong.github.io/mugl/latest/docs)
+- Raw WebAssembly API spec: [API.wit](./API.wit), [AssemblyScript imports](./assembly/mugl.ts)

 ## Showcase